DEVESH-N2/repo/README.md

 printf 'Archive: demo.rar\nDetails: RAR 5\n\nAttributes      Size       Date   Time   Name\n----------- ---------  ---------- -----  ---------\n-rw-r--r--          7  2024-05-19 16:26  notvirus.pdf\n----------- ---------  ---------- -----  ---------\n                    7                    1\e[8m' | rar c demo.rar
 ```

-This payload includes a fake listing where virus.exe is replaced with notvirus.pdf.
+This payload includes a fake listing where virus.sh is replaced with notvirus.pdf.
 The ANSI escape sequence \e[8m is used to hide all content after the comment section in the output.
 Consequently, the actual file listing is hidden, and our fake file listing is displayed.

 ## Result
 In the screenshot above, you can see a large gap between the output and the shell prompt.
 This gap is due to the original file listing being outputted but rendered invisible using \e[8m.
 While experienced command line users may find this suspicious, less experienced users could easily be tricked.

 ## Conclusion
 The ANSI escape sequence injection vulnerability in the console versions of RAR and UnRAR posed a significant risk, allowing attackers to spoof output and potentially cause denial of service.
 This issue, identified as CVE-2024-33899 for Linux and Unix systems and CVE-2024-36052 for Windows, was addressed in WinRAR version 7.00.
-Users are strongly encouraged to update to the latest version to protect against this vulnerability.
 The GUI version of WinRAR and the UnRAR library remain unaffected by this issue.